 Possible Interpretations of Pathological Values

-- Increase in Creatine Total Kinase: Amyotrophic lateral sclerosis, anoxia, biliary atresia, intestinal damage, brain tumor, burns (thermal, electrical), cancers (breast, lung, gastrointestinal, prostatic) Duchenne dystrophy, cerebrovascular accident, CNS injury, liver coma, convulsions, severe cough, catarrhal syndrome, scrapie, dermatomyositis, ectopic pregnancy, eosinophilia syndrome, myosinophilia, myalgia Ph hypokalemia, hypothermia, hypothyroidism, hypothyroid myopathy, infarction (intestine, stroke, myocardial) intoxication (alcohol, salicylates), recent intramuscular injection, leptospirosis, malignant hyperthermia, meningoencephalitis, muscle spasm, muscular dystrophy, myocarditis, myoglobinuria, myopathy (from alcoholism), myotonic dystrophy, myxoid edema, necrotizing necrosis, malignant neuroleptic syndrome, transplant rejection (heart transplant), childbirth, polymyositis, pregnancy, prostate injury, psychosis, congestive edema, pulmonary embolism, renal failure, Reye's syndrome, rhabdomyolysis, rocky fever, shock, skeletal muscle disorders, seizures, acute skeletal muscle wasting, arteriovenous thyrotoxicosis, toxic shock syndrome, muscle trauma, typhoid fever, and very muscular people.
+- Increase in Total Creatine Kinase: Amyotrophic lateral sclerosis, anoxia, biliary atresia, intestinal damage, brain tumor, burns (thermal, electrical), cancers (breast, lung, gastrointestinal, prostatic), carbon monoxide poisoning, cardiomyopathy, Duchenne muscular dystrophy, cerebrovascular accident, CNS injury, hepatic coma, convulsions, severe cough, crushing syndrome, tremor delirium, dermatomyositis, ectopic pregnancy, eosinophilia-myalgia syndrome, exercise, head injury, dialysis, severe hypokalaemia, hypothermia, hypothyroidism, hypothyroid myopathy, infarction (intestine, stroke, myocardial) intoxication (alcohol, salicylates), recent intramuscular injection, leptospirosis, malignant hyperthermia, meningoencephalitis, muscle spasm, muscular dystrophy, myocarditis, myoglobinuria, myopathy (from alcoholism), myotonic dystrophy, myxedema, striated muscle necrosis, malignant neuroleptic syndrome, transplant rejection (heart transplant), childbirth, polymyositis, pregnancy, prostate injury, psychosis, pulmonary edema, pulmonary embolism, renal failure, Reye's syndrome, rhabdomyolysis, Rocky Mountain spotted fever, shock, skeletal muscle disorders, seizures, acute skeletal muscle atrophy, subarachnoid hemorrhage, surgeries (intestine, heart, CNS, prostate), tachycardia, thyrotoxicosis, toxic shock syndrome, muscle trauma, typhoid fever and in very muscular people.
 Medications: Anabolic steroids, fluvastatin, isotretinoin, amphotericin B, ampicillin, anticoagulants, aspirin, clofibrate, cocaine, dexamethasone, ethanol, furosemide, lithium, morphine, some anesthetics.

-- Decrease in Creatine Total Kinase: Addison's disease, anterior pituitary secretion, connective tissue diseases, alcoholic liver disease, people with low muscle mass, metastatic neoplasia, pregnancy (first half).
+- Decrease in Total Creatine Kinase: Addison's disease, anterior pituitary sub-secretion, connective tissue diseases, alcoholic liver disease, people with low muscle mass, metastatic neoplasia, pregnancy (first half).
 Medications: Steroids

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.